Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 When you are trying to make your resume and CV stand out there are a few essential things to keep in your mind.

-- Use powerful action verbs to describe your success including "managed," "led," or "created."
+- Use strong action verbs to describe your accomplishments for example "managed," "led," or "created."

-- Include specific examples and tangible metrics to show your achievements in previous roles.
+- Include specific examples as well as tangible metrics to show the impact you have had in previous positions.

-- Avoid including unnecessary information, such as your interests or references.
+- Be careful not to include unnecessary information, such as your interests or references.

 How to Write a Cover Letter to be used in a job application

-Here are some templates and cover letters:
+Here are some common templates and cover letters:

 Summary